For more information and ideas on past presentations and reports, also visit: www.ConcreteCanoe.org

 Each year, the University of Maine team continues to improve its technology and applications to become more competitive on the national level.
-The light weight concrete mix is modified each year, composite reinforcement, and the fabrication involves a foam core that is later removed.
+Our canoe is made with a light weight concrete mix, composite reinforcement, and the fabrication involves a foam core that is later removed.

 For more information or if you want to get involved, please contact the captains below.